ONMO/OnMobileRBT/README.md

 $ sudo gem install cocoapods
 ```

-  To integrate OnMobile RBT SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+  To integrate OnMobile RBT SDK into your Xcode project using CocoaPods(Use the version number provided to you), specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'